-4.4.
+4.5.
 Will personal or sensitive issues be addressed?
-If so, what measures are taken to minimize the risks of causing distress?
+If so, what measures are taken to minimize the risk of causing distress?

-Privacy is a fundamental human right.
-The right to privacy encompasses among other things, information about diseases and health, political and religious views, and sexual orientation.
+Generally, information about physical or mental health, political and religious views, and sexual orientation are perceived as personal and sensitive.
 However, researchers should be aware that there are variations in what people regard as sensitive and private, thus it is not possible to know in advance which questions individual participants might perceive as intrusive.
-This may include questions about health-related issues or questions about possibly illegal behaviour, e.g. related to the use of protected resources.
+This may include questions about possibly illegal behaviour, e.g. related to the use of protected resources or about past experiences that carry an emotional load.
+If you address issues sensitive to participants, there may be a risk to re-traumatise people, e.g. by asking them to talk about events they may have perceived as traumatic (e.g. people from conflict areas, witnesses of extreme weather events, victims of accidents, crime and/or violence).
+Stress may also be caused by participants not being used to be in a research setting, interviewing people in a language they are not fluent in, presenting written information to someone who has difficulty reading and/or comprehending printed material.

 Thus, while taking part in research can be a positive experience, it can also be disturbing.
-Participants might perceive it as an intrusion into their private lives find themselves uncomfortable due to introspection and increased self-knowledge, or build false hopes and expectations.

-Researchers thus need to consider whether their research could induce psychological stress or discomfort and appropriate measures to mitigate them.
-Note that stress may also be caused by participants not being used to be in a research setting, interviewing people in a language they are not fluent in, presenting written information to someone who has difficulty reading and/or comprehending printed material.
+Participants might perceive it as an intrusion into their private lives, find themselves uncomfortable due to introspection and increased self-knowledge, or build false hopes and expectations.
+Researchers thus need to consider whether their research could induce psychological stress or discomfort and prepare appropriate measures to mitigate them.
+Indeed, researchers need to be able to handle difficult, emotionally charged situations during interactions with participants, e.g. interviews or workshops.
+Appropriate awareness training might be needed, especially if students or field assistants (such as guides, translators) are involved in the data collection.

 Generally, researchers need to be sensitive during an interview, and should avoid asking questions that might be perceived as stressful, especially if they are only incidental to the research project.
 This also requires researchers to be aware of the cultural norms and local social practices so that they can avoid violating them inadvertently.

-If questions will be asked, that can be perceived as intrusive, stressful or may retraumatise participants, they need to be justified.
-If sensitive issues are a core part of the research topic, consider mentioning it in the informed consent form.
+If questions will be asked that can be perceived as intrusive, stressful or may retraumatise participants, they need to be justified.
+If sensitive issues are a core part of the research topic, consider mentioning it in the Participant Information Sheet.
 It may also be purposeful to remind participants during the interview, that they do not have to answer all questions.